 Mumbling – the sounds we produce with our voice are shaped into words with the articulators.
 That is, our tongue, lips and cheeks play a critical role in how the sounds come out.
 Why do people mumble?
 Maybe you carry excess tension in your face, mouth or jaw.
-Perhaps you’ve had braces and are accustomed to covering your teeth while you speak.
+Perhaps you’ve had braces with one of the dentists in the bronx and are accustomed to covering your teeth while you speak.
 It could be that you’re using a similar closed-mouth speech pattern that was modeled by your parents.
 If your words aren’t crisp and clear, then your ideas might not feel as clear or believable.
 People might doubt your commitment in your words.
 Work harder with your mouth for more impact.

 ACTION: Pretend your listeners are hard of hearing and make it easy for them to lip-read you from 50 feet away.
 First just mouth the words energetically.
 Then repeat while adding voice.
 This will encourage a fuller formation of your sounds and words.
 Be careful not to distort the sounds.
 Experiment with the threshold of what it feels like versus what it sounds like.
 Incorporating more involvement with your mouth will bring more expression to your face, as well as to the tone of your voice.